nuchida/arib-ttc-2018-02-02-demo/readme.md

 ## Building and Running The Applications (sender and receiver)

 The code for the sender and receiver are contained in the root directory of this repository.
 ATIS OS-IoT library and other required files are NOT included in this repository.
-That should be build separately using OS-IoT.
+Those should be build separately using OS-IoT.

 Build and Install OS-IoT:

 https://www.os-iot.org/build-and-install/

-Once you build OS-IoT, then you can clone this repository. git clone https://github.com/nuchida/arib-ttc-2018-02-02-demo
+Once you build OS-IoT, then you can clone this repository.

+git clone https://github.com/nuchida/arib-ttc-2018-02-02-demo

-Then you need to create libraryies and copy it along with the other files to the repository folder you created above. https://www.os-iot.org/documentation/linking-with-your-own-applications/
+Then you need to create libraryies and copy it along with the other files to the repository folder you created above.

+https://www.os-iot.org/documentation/linking-with-your-own-applications/

 To build the applications you should first install the dependencies and then use ```make``` from the appropriate directory.